If you have a young child who might enjoy these tasty cheese snacks, you may be wondering can babies have Dairylea triangles.

 You could also spread a thin layer of Dairylea on a small piece of toast.

-Dairylea can actually be seen as being good for a young baby, as it has a lot of calcium and relatively few calories.
+Dairylea can be seen as being good for a young baby, as it has a lot of calcium and relatively few calories.

 A baby aged six months to one year requires approximately 260 grams of calcium per day, and one Dairylea triangle contains around 140 grams.